paztronomer/python_visual_profiler/README.md

 - [ ] Toy model for: cProfiling
 - [ ] Toy model for: memTrace
 - [ ] understand what the output form snakeviz means
+- [ ] test with a code easy to run with mock arguments
+- [ ] run venv with requirements_venv.txt